-- First, 'innovation' and 'entrepreneurship' are hard to assess, as is the 'impact' resulting from choices: in cases where 'innovation-driven enterprises' are the sign of success, they can be complex to measure in and of themselves, especially as they take time to emerge, even after system-level changes and efforts. - Second, 'impact' arises from a complex underlying 'system' so that there is no singular metric that can capture the state of that ecosystem, and so instead we need measures of various system elements. - Third, I-Cap and E-Cap are the result of multiple inputs (as well as of effective transformation of these into 'outputs' for 'comparative advantage' and 'impact') leading to the need for a basket of input measures for each capacity. - Fourth, there is widespread disagreement and a lack on clarity in the sorts of measures that are useful, leading to a proliferation of measures and indices, with various 'rankings' placing nations and regions in a pecking order without the underlying assumptions (and calculations) always being so clear.
+- □ First, 'innovation' and 'entrepreneurship' are hard to assess, as is the 'impact' resulting from choices: in cases where 'innovation-driven enterprises' are the sign of success, they can be complex to measure in and of themselves, especially as they take time to emerge, even after system-level changes and efforts (a topic we return to later in this paper). - Second, 'impact' arises from a complex underlying 'system' so that there is no singular metric that can capture the state of that ecosystem, and so instead we need measures of various system elements. - Third, I-Cap and E-Cap are the result of multiple inputs (as well as of effective transformation of these into 'outputs' for 'comparative advantage' and 'impact') leading to the need for a basket of input measures for each capacity. - Fourth, there is widespread disagreement and a lack on clarity in the sorts of measures that are useful, leading to a proliferation of measures and indices, with various 'rankings' placing nations and regions in a pecking order without the underlying assumptions (and calculations) always being so clear.